arrowheadapps/strapi-connector-firestore/README.md

         // Connect to a local running Firestore emulator
         // when running in development mode
         useEmulator: env('NODE_ENV') == 'development',
-        // Enable search and non-native queries on all models (use with caution)
+        // Disable search and non-native queries on all models (not compatible with strapi-admin)
-        allowNonNativeQueries: true
+        allowNonNativeQueries: false
       }
     }
   },